SimpleDataLabsInc/prophecy-docs/docs/package-hub/package-hub.md

 ![18](img/18-ph.png)
 Just **(1)Clone** the `Framework` Project, and **(2)provide** a new name, team, Git account, and repository.

 Now the MarketingAnalytics team has their own Project, `MarketingFramework`, to evolve in their own direction.
-Notice the Pipelines are not templates, rather the `GenericCleanup` Pipeline can be edited by adding a new Gem, eg Repartition:
+Notice the Pipelines are not templates, rather the `GenericCleanup` Pipeline can be edited by adding a new Gem, like Repartition:
 ![19](img/19-ph.png)